skishore/makemeahanzi/README.md

   paths above.
 These medians can be used to produce a rough stroke-order animation, although it is a bit tricky.
 Each median is a list of pairs of integers.
 This list will be as long as the strokes list.

+### TODOs and Future Work

+- Right now, all stroke order information is based on the People's Republic of China (PRC) stroke order.
+Some characters are written with a different stroke order in Japan, Taiwan, and other countries.
+We should include data for these orders as well.

+- It's possible to encode animated SVGs.
+We can run the animation code used on the demo site in an offline way to generate these animations as another build artifact to help clients who just want the animations.

+These TODOs will be addressed based on prospective clients' needs, so if you want something done, please let me know!